-CLOTHING: waterproof trousers and jacket with hood (not Pertex, or other shower proof only garments), also hat and gloves.
+- Waterproof jacket with hood (not Pertex, or other shower proof only garments)

 A KIT CHECK WILL BE CARRIED OUT BY THE MARSHALS PRIOR TO THE START OF THE CLIMB.

 THE RACE DIRECTORS DECISION IS 'FINAL' ON WHETHER THE CLIMB, OR COMPETITOR GOES AHEAD OR NOT, AS PART OF THE RACE.
-IT WILL BE DEPENDANT ON WEATHER CONDITIONS AND THE STATE OF THE COMPETITOR.
-NO ATTEMPS WILL BE STARTED LATER THAN 6:00am on the SUNDAY.
+IT WILL BE DEPENDANT ON WEATHER CONDITIONS.

-1 AT THE ALTERNATE WHW ROUTE LOCATION AT 16 TO 20 MILES THE RACE ROUTE 'GOES OVER CONIC HILL'
+1 AT THE ALTERNATE WHW ROUTE LOCATION AT 75 TO 79 MILES THE RACE ROUTE 'GOES OVER just below the summit of CONIC HILL'